The Ultimate Solo Female Travel Guide for Your First Time in Seoul

 Jeju Island

-Like any major city, Seoul can be as budget-friendly or as pricey as you make it.
-However, don’t expect the same low prices you’d find in countries like Thailand or Vietnam.
-That said, Seoul can be quite affordable if you know where to look.
+Like any major city, Seoul can be as budget-friendly or as expensive as you make it.
+However, don’t expect the same low prices in countries like Thailand or Vietnam.
+That said, Seoul can be quite affordable if you know where to go.

 While there are plenty of upscale bars, restaurants, and high-end BBQ spots that can quickly eat into your budget, sticking to street food, smaller eateries, local drinks (you’ve got to try makgeolli, a delicious Korean rice wine!), and the occasional convenience store breakfast or lunch can keep costs down.